cmustudent/tswd-portfolio-templates/README.md

 Make sure to check these from your publicly accessible URL to make sure they're working correctly (not from the preview tab).

 Looking for more?
 A nice Markdown guide [can be found here](https://www.markdownguide.org/cheat-sheet/)

+### References

+List any references you used here.

+### AI acknowledgements

+If you used AI to help you complete this assignment (within the parameters of the instruction guidelines), detail your use of AI for this assignment here.